7 Best Strat Pickups (2023) That Enhance Tone

 We found that the pickups in this set were voiced with a scooped-mid sound.
 Our tests revealed a deep and full tone in every position, in both clean and distorted settings.

 We particularly liked our clean sound on the bridge pickup as well as position 2.
-In both, we got a very clear clean that was present but never with that ice pick quality that Strats sometimes display.
-We did not even have to roll down the tone knob, as both positions 1 and 2 sounded great at different tone levels.
+In both, we got a very clear clean that was present but never with that icepick quality that Strats sometimes display.
+We didn’t even have to roll down the tone knob, as both positions 1 and 2 sounded great at different tone levels.

-Position 4 was also one of our favorites, not only for that typical blues sound and bite but also for some jazz fusion once we dialed in some overdrive.
+Position 4 was also one of our favorites, not only for that typical blues sound and bite, but for some jazz fusion once we dialed in some overdrive.
 The sound here was balanced and warm, thanks to the mid-scooped voice that these pickups have.

 Verdict: The Seymour Duncan Custom Shop Psychedelic Strat Set offers an authentic sixties tone for the discerning player.
-These pickups are voiced with the mids slightly scooped, which makes them sound fuller but without deviating from that beloved sixties sound.
-In short, a fantastic set of strat pickups for those that seek the best.
+These pickups are voiced with the mids slightly scooped, which makes them sound fuller without deviating from that beloved sixties sound.
+In short, a fantastic set of Strat pickups for those who seek the very best.

 Also Consider